awsdocs/amazon-sqs-developer-guide/doc_source/sqs-server-side-encryption.md

 **Important**
 All requests to queues with SSE enabled must use HTTPS and [Signature Version 4](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html)\.
+You can't associate an [encrypted queue](#sqs-server-side-encryption) that uses an AWS managed Customer Master Key for Amazon SQS with a Lambda function in a different AWS account\.
 Some features of AWS services that can send notifications to Amazon SQS using the AWS Security Token Service `[AssumeRole](http://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html)` action are compatible with SSE but work *only with standard queues:*
 [Auto Scaling Lifecycle Hooks](http://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html) [AWS Lambda Dead\-Letter Queues](http://docs.aws.amazon.com/lambda/latest/dg/dlq.html)